 Was that the runway ahead or ship lights in the Bay?
-He'd been airborne a combined 5 hours and the only dinner he'd had was the bugs in his teeth. .Ritter better have them in custody, There, on the right.
+He'd been airborne a combined five hours and the only dinner he'd eaten were the bugs in his teeth. .Ritter better have them in custody, There, on the right.
 A line of signal lights.
 He deftly banked right and eased the throttle.
 The engine coughed and he got a face-full of exhaust oil.
 Damn.
 He'd have to have his mechanic check the fuel mixture ratio again.